EverettYou/everettyou.github.io/pages/Research.md

 ### Correlated Quantum Many-Body System

 Electrons and spins are microscopic degrees of freedom governed by quantum mechanics.
 When they are put together and interact with each other strongly, exotic collective phenomena can emerge in the system, which goes beyond the simple sum of the behavior of each individual.
-The study of quantum many-body systems also has important practical applications, ranging from designing correlated materials like high-temperature superconductors to making quantum devices for quantum computation.
+The study of quantum many-body systems also has important practical applications, ranging from designing correlated materials to making quantum devices.

 #### Unconvensional Superconductor